 On the other, working with higher realms: transcending the ego versus building ego.
-The relation between these two polarities is in a way a place where psychotherapy meets spirituality.
+The relationship between these two polarities is in a way a place where psychotherapy meets spirituality.

 Claudio Naranjo has written a great book where he discusses the relationship between them, The Healing Journey, which I highly recommend.

 So psychedelic integration is about maximizing benefits from peak experiences, but also to work through the difficult experiences towards integration of you as a whole person.
-I will talk mostly about the latter.
+I will talk mostly about the laughter.

 Authenticity, attachment, psychedelic integration therapy and mental health